gjones01/Ferrari-VS-McClaren-Race-Strategy/README.md

 <br><br>

 *Track Layout:*
-The circuit at Monza has a reputation of having high-degreation due to long high-speed straights that enter in to slow sharp corners.
+The circuit at Monza has a reputation of high tyre degreation due to long high-speed straights that enter in to slow sharp corners.
 The dramatic change in speed places significant stress on the tyres, causing them to wear faster than other circuits such as Monaco or Singapore.
 <br><br>